Dobiasd/frugally-deep/FAQ.md

 If you'd like to [compare the performance](test/Dockerfile) of both libraries, disable the CPU for TensorFlow (`CUDA_VISIBLE_DEVICES=''`).

-Why is my prediction roughly 4 times slower in C++ as in Python?
+Why is my prediction roughly 4 times slower in C++ than in Python?
 ----------------------------------------------------------------

 TensorFlow uses multiple CPU cores, even for one prediction, if available.